Select Page

 A Man Reading an Acceptable Use Policy for Business

-An Acceptable Use Policy, or an AUP, is a type of regulation that employees must follow within their company’s internet use.
-Acceptable use policies specify practices and responsibilities that the user of the network must follow and agree to when using the web.
+An Acceptable Use Policy, or an AUP, is a regulation that employees must follow when using the internet in their company.
+Acceptable use policies specify practices and responsibilities that the network user must follow and agree to when using the web.
 If a worker violates these policies, they can face revocation of access to certain data or the internet.

 Acceptable Use Policy Example Rules